vishrut-b/Master-Thesis/index.md

 <!-- <img src="assets/css/Cartoon1.png" alt="Cartoon" style="width:50%; display:block; margin:auto;"> -->

-The scope of this study includes a sub-region (spanning roughly 3 comoving Mpc across each exis) of the CoDaIII simulation box, chosen to balance computational constraints with the need for detailed analysis.
+The scope of this study includes a sub-region (spanning roughly 3 comoving Mpc across each axis) of the CoDaIII simulation box, chosen to balance computational constraints with the need for detailed analysis.
 Through this focused investigation, the research contributes to a broader understanding of the role of cosmic filaments in the hierarchical assembly of matter in the Universe, particularly during a period characterized by rapid and spatially variable reionization.

 ## Methodology